ttessier1/sqlitehashing/README.md

 #TODO: Add test functions to batch build.bat file for blob functions
 #TODO: Add hash_info records for mac and blob functions
 #TODO: Add hash_size records for mac and blob functions
-TODO: Add blob specific functions for mac hashing algorithms
+#TODO: Add blob specific functions for mac hashing algorithms
+#TODO: Add test functions to batch build.bat file for mac functions
+#TODO: Add test functions to batch build.bat file for mac and macblob functions
+TODO: Add build.bat functions to check for hashinfo record and validate it
+TODO: Add build.bat functions to check for hashsize record and validate it
 TODO: Fix error handling and messages to use sqlite_result_error where possible
 TODO: Fix error message to use a global structure in preparation for multilingual messages
-TODO: Add test functions to batch build.bat file for mac functions
-TODO: Add test functions to batch build.bat file for mac and macblob functions
 TODO: Verify mac functions and macblob functions
 TODO: Add method to use windows bcrypt
-TODO: Add build.bat functions to check for hashinfo record and validate it
-TODO: Add build.bat functions to check for hashsize record and validate it
 TODO: Complete encryption functions
 TODO: Add Compression
 TODO: Add Base64Encoding